maul-esel/ahkbook/en/_posts/2011-11-03-Your-First-Script.markdown

 # Your first script

 ## Let's start
-Now you should have chosen your AutoHotkey version, your editor, and you should have set up both.
-We'll do our first script now.
+You should have chosen and installed your AutoHotkey version now.
+We'll do our first script.

 ## Create a script file
 If you have used the AutoHotkey classic or AutoHotkey\_L installer, right-click on your desktop or any folder and select New > AutoHotkey Script from the context menu.
 Open the newly created file in your editor.
-If you haven't run an installer, just open your editor and save it as a file with the extension ".ahk".
+If you haven't run an installer, just open your favorite editor (or use Windows Notepad) and save it as a file with the extension ".ahk".

 In the editor, type the following code:
 {% highlight ahk linenos %}; any AutoHotkey version